gajus/eslint-plugin-jsdoc/.README/README.md

 1. For `require-jsdoc`, there is also a `inlineCommentBlock` property.
 See that rule for details.
+1. For `no-missing-syntax` and `no-restricted-syntax`, there is also a `message` property which allows customization of the message to be shown when the rule is triggered.
+1. For `no-missing-syntax`, there is also a `minimum` property.
+See that rule.
-2. For other rules, there is a `comment` property which adds to the `context` in requiring that the `comment` AST condition is also met, e.g., to require that certain tags are present and/or or types and type operators are in use.
-Note that this AST has not been standardized and should be considered experimental. <!-- Make reference to https://github.com/brettz9/jsdoc-eslint-parser/ when stable: One may also use a full-blown parser which supports comment AST as a first class citizen usable anywhere within a normal AST, but this is also experimental.
-When using this parser, you need not use `comment` and can just use a plain string context. --> In addition to being generally useful for precision in specifying contexts, it is hoped that the ability to specify required tags on structures can be used for requiring `@type` or other types for a minimalist yet adequate specification of types which can be used to compile JavaScript+JSDoc (JJ) to WebAssembly (e.g., by converting it to TypeSscript and then using AssemblyScript to convert to WebAssembly).
-(It may be possible that one will need to require types with certain structures beyond function declarations and the like, as well as optionally requiring specification of number types.)
+1. For other rules, there is a `comment` property which adds to the `context` in requiring that the `comment` AST condition is also met, e.g., to require that certain tags are present and/or or types and type operators are in use.
+Note that this AST (either for `JSDoc*` or `JSDocType*` AST) has not been standardized and should be considered experimental.
+    Note that this property might also become obsolete if parsers begin to include JSDoc-structured AST.
+Work has begun on [such a parser](https://github.com/brettz9/jsdoc-eslint-parser/) which is intended to support comment AST as a first class citizen where comment/comment types can be used anywhere within a normal AST selector but this is also experimental.
+When using such a parser, you need not use `comment` and can just use a plain string context.
+The determination of the node on which the comment is attached is also subject to change.
+It may be currently possible for different structures to map to the same comment block.
+This is because normally when querying to find either the declaration of the function expression for `const quux = function () {}`, the associated comment would, in both cases, generally be expected to be on the line above both, rather than to be immediately preceding the funciton (in the case of the function).

 #### Discovering available AST definitions